 Profiles written by Mia Galuppo, Natalie Jarvey, Brian Porreca and Bryn Elise Sandberg.

 A version of this story first appeared in the Aug.
 23 issue of The Hollywood Reporter magazine.
 To receive the magazine, click here to subscribe.

 This sci-fi enthusiast's YouTube videos, in which she brings her blunt humor to everything from depression to dick pics, have caught the attention of 1.9 million subscribers — as well as casting directors, landing her a recurring role on Freeform crime drama Stitchers and a part on Comedy Central's upcoming Corporate.
 She has also appeared in films Hello, My Name Is Doris and Ant-Man.
-"YouTube has given me the freedom to turn things down that don't speak to me," says the 28-year-old former military brat, who is in production on YouTube Red series Youth & Consequences, which she she co-created and is also executive producing.
+"YouTube has given me the freedom to turn things down that don't speak to me," says the 28-year-old former military brat, who is in production on YouTube Red series Youth & Consequences, which she is also executive producing.
 Her show for Verizon's go90, Miss 2059, also recently wrapped production on its second season.
 If she has her way, she'll continue to specialize in the futuristic: "I grew up loving sci-fi and fantasy shows.
 It's a great way to mirror problems in today's society."